AmmarRahman/wsl-vpn/README.md

     - The only caveat is that you must start the WSL-VPN distro everytime you restart your computer or "shutdown" or "terminate" the WSL-VPN distro.
     - Simply opening up a tab to the WSL-VPN distro starts and fixes all of the other WSL2 distros.
 You can close it as soon as you open it.
     - If you need to script starting WSL-VPN: `/mnt/c/Windows/System32/wsl.exe -d {WSL-VPN distro name} --user root service wsl-vpnkit start`
+2. What if I want to use a distro other than Debian/Ubuntu?
+    - You can install a Debian or Ubuntu from the Windows store to run along side your other distros, and use the multiple WSLs support to get your particular distro to work.
+    - The only part that is specific to Debian and Ubuntu is the service script.
+You are free to wrap the script `/usr/local

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements